Quanell X: After 2010

-In March 2011 Quanell X traveled to Cleveland, Texas to sound the alarm in the community citing the men and women of the community need to reengage with their own community, raising awareness of how this type of crime could have been committed against a child at 3am and no one reported it, not even the child’s parents.
-Quanell X further charged the community that the lack of concern in the community is unacceptable and spoke out against the 18 men allegedly involved in the gang rape of an 11-year-old girl.
-Quanell X was empathetic as he questioned how a child could be out at 3am and not in the safety of her own home under the guidance and protection of her parents citing “Where was the mother?
-Where was the father?"
-The Parents should be accountable for the safety and well-being of the child.
+In March 2011 Quanell X traveled to Cleveland, Texas, after the rape of an 11-year old Hispanic girl by 18 African American men, questioning why the girl did not do enough to stop the attack and placing some blame on the victim's parents.

-On August 1, 2011, Quanell X pleaded with the residents of inner city neighborhoods to stop the "No Snitching" policy that institutes a bias of those who provide information to police after a series of crimes and murders have plagued the Third Ward area in recent weeks.
+On August 1, 2011, Quanell X pleaded with the residents of inner city neighborhoods to stop the "No Snitching" policy that institutes a bias of those who provide information to police after a series of crimes and murders had plagued the Third Ward area in recent weeks.
 He said, "The no-snitch policy does not work when you are forcing [sic] our elders and our women and our children live like hostages."

-In July 2013, Quanell and others protested and effectively blocked Texas State Highway 288 over the acquittal in the shooting death of Trayvon Martin.
+In July 2013, Quanell X and others protested and effectively blocked Texas State Highway 288 over the acquittal in the shooting death of Trayvon Martin.
 Not only did protesters successfully shut down Highway 288 but a large protest was also held in the affluent River Oaks neighborhood.
-Reports varied as to whether there were just under 1,000, or more than 1,000 or more than 1,000 people attended the River Oaks demonstration and a counter-demonstration drew an estimated crowd of 80 people.
-Despite potential threats of violence, both sides kept their peace.
+Reports varied as to whether there were just under 1,000, or more than 1,000 people attending the River Oaks demonstration and a counter-demonstration drew an estimated crowd of 80 people.
+Despite potential threats of violence, both sides kept the peace.

+2023

+In July 2023, Quanell X, along with local Houston reporter Grizzy Hood News, made national headlines after being involved in the case of Rudy Farias, a Houston man who went missing as a teenager in March 2015 and reappeared in 2023.
+Quanell X held a press conference, criticizing what he saw as a lack of immediate response by the Houston Police Department to the case.